algorithmwatch/dataskop-platform/README.md

 ### Staging

-In order to test the email receiving, you need to have Goliath deployed somewhere.
+In order to test the email receiving, you need to have dataskop deployed somewhere.
-So think about creating a seperate `staging` server to test Goliath.
+So think about creating a seperate `staging` server to test dataskop.
-You take all the production settings but customize Goliath via .env files.
+You take all the production settings but customize dataskop via .env files.

 ## License